pinting/oraculum/README.md

 The state each rule is run against is a `Context`.
 It carries everything the statement has committed to so far and it answers three kinds of question out of three structures.
 Every operation that changes it works on a copy, so branches never see each other.

 #### 6a.
-Unqualified fields: exactly one, as a polynomial
+Root fields: exactly one, as a polynomial

 Write $t_1, \ldots, t_n$ for the tables, each a variable that is $1$ when the table is in the FROM clause.
-Selecting an unqualified field constrains those variables and the constraint is a Boolean function.
+Selecting a root field constrains those variables and the constraint is a Boolean function.

 The natural home for Boolean functions here is $\mathbb{F}_2$, the field with two elements, where **addition is XOR and multiplication is AND**. `Root` works in the ring of such functions: